StarcubeLabs/StarcubeLabs.github.io/_posts/2023-05-06-reverse-engineering-gba.markdown

 * __Function name__ is self-explanatory.
 * It is possible to add comments to the assembly code.
 A __plate comment__ is a comment that takes up several lines.
 Ghidra automatically adds a plate comment to denote functions, and it is possible to add more yourself (we'll talk about that later).
 * The __references to function__ section lists all the places in the assembly code that call the current function.
 The list is in the format "function-name:instruction-address".
-In this case, Ghidra found 396 places that call `FUN_080450e0`, one of which is `FUN_0803edf0` with a `bl` instruction at address `0x803ee08`.
+In this case, Ghidra found 396 places that call `FUN_080450e0`, one of which is `FUN_0803edf0` with a `bl` instruction at address 0x803EE08.
 * __Assembly instructions__` is where the actual assembly code is, along with labels to denote branch destinations and hard-coded data values.
 * __Hex data__ contains the raw hexadecimal values in the ROM file that correspond to the assembly instructions.
 The `push { lr }` instruction at the start of `FUN_080450e0` was derived from the hex value `00 b5` in the ROM.
 * The __addresses__ contain the addresses/offsets of each instruction from the start of the file.
-The `push { lr }` instruction at the start of `FUN_080450e0` is at address 0x80450e0 in the ROM.
+The `push { lr }` instruction at the start of `FUN_080450e0` is at address 0x80450E0 in the ROM.
 * The __branches__ section contains arrows that denote branches in the function; the start of the arrow is the branch instruction, and the end of the arrow is the instruction that the branch will set `pc` to.
 * __References to labels__ lists the places that branch to each label.
 Listed here is the address of each branch instruction to a given label.
-For example, `LAB_080450ea` is referenced by the `bne` instruction at address 0x450e4.
+For example, `LAB_080450ea` is referenced by the `bne` instruction at address 0x80450E4.
 * The __decompiled function code__ in the decompiler window contains decompiled C code for the function.

 ### Decompiler
 The decompiler is a tool that attempts to decompile assembly code into C code.
-Since C is a higher-level language than assembly, it is often faster to read C code than assembly code when figuring out how a function works.
+Since C is a higher-level language than assembly, it is sometimes faster to read the decompiled C code than assembly code when figuring out how a function works.

 With the existence of a decompiler, you may be wondering: what's the point of learning to read assembly code if it can be decompiled to C?
 * Since the C code is generated instead of manually written, it is often harder to read than the raw assembly code.